-Timely postpartum care can contribute to healthier outcomes for women after delivery and is a measure of quality care.
-UnitedHealthcare uses Healthcare Effectiveness Data and Information Set (HEDIS®) measurement guidelines to measure postpartum visit compliance.
-The standard is a postpartum visit on or between 21 and 56 days after delivery.
-UnitedHealthcare offers the Healthy First Steps Program, which is a maternity case management program, and automated calls from Silverlink, to remind members to schedule their postpartum appointments after delivery.
+Timely postpartum care can help contribute to healthier outcomes for women after delivery.
+We use HEDIS® guidelines to measure postpartum visit compliance.
+The standard is a postpartum visit between 7 and 84 days after delivery.
+We also offer a maternity case management program to help support members with appropriate guidance, education and counseling.

-This program is designed to improve clinical outcomes for members with end-stage renal disease (ESRD) by coordinating care between practitioners to manage members’ comorbid conditions, as well as dialysis therapy to improve continuity and clinical outcomes.
-The program focuses on reducing inpatient hospitalizations, emergency room visits and mortality, while improving quality of life.
+This program is designed to help improve clinical outcomes for members with end-stage renal disease (ESRD).
+The program coordinates care among the member’s care providers to help manage comorbid conditions, as well as dialysis therapy.
+Goals include reducing inpatient hospitalizations, emergency room visits and mortality, while improving quality of life.

 Regular eye exam screenings for members with diabetes may help detect diabetic retinal disease.
-UnitedHealthcare uses HEDIS® measurement guidelines to measure retinal eye exams for members ages 18-75 with type 1 and type 2 diabetes.
-Continuity and coordination of medical care is monitored through communication between the member’s primary care physician and the eye care professional performing the dilated retinal exam.
+We use HEDIS guidelines to measure retinal eye exam performance for members ages 18-75 who have type 1 or type 2 diabetes.
+Continuity and coordination of care may be monitored through communication between the member’s primary care physician (PCP) and the eye care professional performing the dilated retinal exam.

-We ask members and practitioners to provide their thoughts on coordination of care through regular surveys.
-The surveys give us valuable information about their experience with communication of timely and useful information between multiple treating practitioners and care providers.
+We ask members and health care professionals to provide their feedback on coordination of care through regular surveys.
+These surveys give us valuable information about their experience so we can continue to improve our care coordination programs.

-Follow-up visits after a patient is discharged from the hospital should be timely, especially for members with complex care needs who are at risk for relapse and re-hospitalization, and lack a clear transition of care.
-Studies show that “early consultations with a practitioner after discharge can reduce the 28-day readmission risk by almost 50 percent.”*
+Follow-up visits after a member is discharged from the hospital should be timely, especially for members with complex care and after-care needs who are at risk for relapse and rehospitalization.
+This includes members with behavioral health or substance use disorders.